raganwald/raganwald.github.com/_posts/2015-02-21-interviewing-for-a-front-end-job.md

     ["↑","←","→","←","→","←","→","←","→","←"]
 {% endhighlight %}

+"This doesn't actually end up in our solution, it's just to check our work as we go along.
+And you can find it in libraries, it's not something we need to reinvent whenever we work with iterables."

-But now to the business.
+"But now to the business.
 We want to take the arrows and convert them to positions.
 For that, we'll map the Game iterable to positions.
 A `statefulMap` is a lazy map that preserves state from iteration to iteration.
-That's what we need, because we need to know the current position to map each move to the next position:
+That's what we need, because we need to know the current position to map each move to the next position."

+"Again, this is a standard idiom we can obtain from libraries, we don't reinvent the wheel.
+I'll show it here for clarity:"

 {% highlight javascript %}
 const statefulMapIterableWith = (fn, seed, iterable) =>